ekhadley/subliminal/README.md

 - recheck that sparsity loss actually helps creating a clear picture when training a sae bias.

-## today's todo:
-- once again figure out what's going on with trl tokenization.
-Does formatting before passing the sequences make double special tokens?

 - finetune g2b directly to like an animal, have it generate a dataset.
    - try for owl, lion, cat, dragon

 - make some g9b steering datasets
    - lion, dragon, owl, elephant
    - get a steering dataset working with gemma-2-9b

+## today's todo:
+ - find good finetuning hyperparams for g2b on steering datasets, without the tokenization bug
+   - get new baselines for ~2 animals that work and 2 that dont